ivancea/git-monitor/README.md

 # Git monitor

-Git monitor is an application that will help you track changes in every repository you configure.
+Git monitor is a web application that will help you track changes in every repository you configure, sending notifications for every change.

 Currently, it tracks:
 - Commits (new, deleted).